-- 1. Explain and evaluate the challenges and opportunities digital markets, social media and social networks present marketers. - 2.
-Summarize state of the art knowledge from the academic marketing literature about digital markets and social media's impact on marketing. - 3.
-Provide intuitive explanations of statistical concepts from the areas of linear regression, causal inference and natural language processing - 4.
-Implement statistical analysis to analyze social media data using tools from linear regression, causal inference, natural language processing and network analytics - 5.
-Interpret their own and others statistical analysis of digital marketing and social media data - 6.
-Prescribe Managerial and Marketing strategies to improve business performance based on analytical findings. - 7.
-Appraise and critique the assumptions behind statistical analysis of social media data in a given setting and propose alternative methodologies to improve existing analysis
+- 1. Explain and evaluate the challenges and opportunities social media and digital markets present marketers - 2.
+Provide intuitive explanations of statistical concepts from the areas of linear regression, causal inference and natural language processing - 3.
+Implement statistical analysis to analyze social media and digital market data using tools from linear regression, causal inference and natural language processing - 4.
+Interpret their own and other's statistical analysis of social media and digital market's data - 5.
+Prescribe Managerial and Marketing strategies to improve business performance based on analytical findings. - Appraise and critique the assumptions behind statistical analysis of digital marketing data in a given setting and propose alternative methodologies to improve existing analysis